DECODEproject/decode-mobile-app/README.md

 ---

 ## The App
-This app provides a platform where people can control their personal data, choosing where and how to share it.
+This app attempts to provide a platform where people can control their personal data, choosing where and how to share it.
 It allows users to input their data and keep it saved on their phone for future use.
 Currently, there is also a signing flow for integration with a community engagement platform called Decidim.
-It allows the user to share anonymised data and vote on a petition securely.
+It allows the user to share their data and vote on a petition securely.

 See [Glossary](#glossary) for unknown terms.